While playing Escape from Tarkov, popular Twitch streamer Summit1g lost it at the game’s convoluted weapon loadout system.

 The streamer became frustrated after not being able to find the right slot on his weapon to add a certain attachment to.

 After some trial and error, he eventually found that the attachment had to go with another weapon add on, and not on the weapon itself.

-“I’m gonna freak out, I’m gonna freak the fuck out, ok,” Summit lamented as he tried to figure it out.
+“I’m gonna freak out, I’m gonna freak out, ok,” Summit lamented as he tried to figure it out.
 “There’s something wrong here, it goes on the dust cover.
 Chat really?”

 The streamer complained there was no way to tell how the attachment would fit on the weapon and no indication it should be combined with another attachment.

 “It goes on the dust cover, chat, realistically, does this dust cover look like anything could attach to it?”
 The streamer asked.
 “I mean come on, where is it even attaching?
 It’s just a round surface!”

 Escape from Tarkov aims to create a more realistic Battle Royale experience than other games, like PUBG, so it's no surprise it's immersive environment caused some confusion for the streamer.

 On top of that, Summit has only really gotten into Escape from Tarkov in the last week, so a little confusion in such a complicated game is probably to be expected.

 As Summit continues to play the game he's sure to run into more confusing situations, since Escape doesn't really seem like the kind of game to hold player's hand and show them how to do everything.